 By Pauline Hughes, Solicitor.

-More information on the Job Retention Bonus can be accessed here.
+More information regarding the increase in rates can be accessed here.

-If you would like to discuss the above, or you require support or advice on any other employment law matters, please do not hesitate to contact a member of the team on 0141 331 5150.
+If you would like to discuss these changes or any other employment law matters further, please do not hesitate to contact a member of the team on 0141 331 5150.